-This contingency plan outlines the main purpose and guidance to PHSC plc subsidiary directors of mitigation actions to minimise the risk to staff, customers and business productivity following the recent outbreak of Covid-19.
+This COVID-19 contingency plan outlines the main purpose and guidance to PHSC plc subsidiary directors of mitigation actions to minimise the risk to staff, customers and business productivity following the recent outbreak of COVID-19.

 It follows the latest guidance from the Government on Social Distancing and seeks to maintain a balance between maintaining the health, safety and welfare of our stakeholders and business continuity, as follows:

 The Prime Minister (18.03.20) set out a number of social distancing measures to reduce the risk of infection from the spread of coronavirus.
 For those who remain well, are under 70 or do not have an underlying health condition, they are advised to limit their social contact where possible, including using less public transport, working at home and considering not going to pubs, restaurants, theatres and bars.